oto-gitops-oneshot/.github/profile/README.md

 ## Usage

 This automation involves, as one would expect, the creation of secrets.
 Creating plain Kubernetes secrets and storing the required K8's objects as plain text in a Git Repository is ill advised.
-One way to circumnavigate is through [SealedSecrets] (https://github.com/bitnami-labs/sealed-secrets).
+One way to circumnavigate is through [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets).
 That said, using SealedSecrets to handle a large number of secrets can quite get clunky.
 A number of manual steps are involved which, from a maintainability perspective, does not scale so well.
 On the other hand, we may need to integrate with a client secret store - they may prefer to use their own instance of Vault for example.
 As a result, we have externalised the secrets to an external store.
-We use the [ExternalSecret] operator (https://external-secrets.io/v0.6.0-rc1/) to accomodate for this.
+We use the [ExternalSecret operator](https://external-secrets.io/v0.6.0-rc1/) to accomodate for this.
 As given in the link, the following (amongst others) secret manager instances are supported:

 1) AWS Secrets Manager
 2) Azure Key Vault
 3) Google Secrets Manager
 4) HashiCorp Vault

-We leverage IBM Secrets Manager for [this] (https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-vault-api), which uses a custom version of open source HashiCorp Vault for this.
+We leverage IBM Secrets Manager for [this](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-vault-api), which uses a custom version of open source HashiCorp Vault for this.
 The secrets we need to create to standup CP4BA with FileNet and IER are the following:

 1) A Universal Password
 2) An IBM Entitlement Key